 Seek Grants and Scholarships

 Grants and scholarships are gifts provided by an organization for you to use toward school tuition or other educational costs.
 Unlike with student loans, you have no obligation to repay any grant or scholarship you receive.
 The federal and state governments also award grants and scholarships.
 One well-known generous subsidy comes in the form of the federal Pell Grant.
-This need-based award is worth up to $5,775 for the 2015-2016 school year.
-Students from families with adjusted gross incomes of less than $50,000 are the main recipients of Pell Grants.
+This need-based award is worth up to $6,195 for the 2019-2020 school year.
+Students from families with substantial financial need (i.e. gross incomes of less than $50,000) are the main recipients of Pell Grants.
 Grant money is also targeted to students with specific career plans or family circumstances: for instance, the federal government has grants for prospective teachers who agree to spend at least four years working in low-income schools, as well as to children of soldiers killed in Iraq and Afghanistan.

 Winning a scholarship depends as much on luck as on skill, says financial aid expert Mark Kantrowitz, former senior vice president and publisher of Edvisors.com.
 He advises that you apply for as many as possible to increase your chances of winning.
 You can also boost your odds by seeking out smaller scholarships and essay contests.
 One caveat, though: Ask if your school might reduce your financial aid package by the amount of any outside scholarships you win.
 "Thus if you hunt down an obscure scholarship for red-haired flutists, it will often not really do you any monetary good," writes Kalman Chany, Campus Consultant's founder and president, in the book Paying for College Without Going Broke.